-Slide in and drop in models are equipped with a fan which automatically turns on whenever the oven is set for cooking or cleaning.
+This unit is equipped with a fan which automatically turns on whenever the oven is set for cooking or cleaning.
 The fan will automatically turn off when the unit has cooled.

 OVEN RACKS

 The two oven racks are designed with a "lock-stop" position to keep racks from accidentally coming completely out of the oven.